-I love opportunities to speak with audiences large and small, and to help people build financial confidence.
-It is beyond gratifying to see audience members light up as they start to envision a brighter financial future for themselves.
-I have had the privilege of speaking everywhere from Cornell University to the Association of Fundraising Professionals to the National Coalition of Girls’ Schools.
+I am passionate about helping people take charge of their money, and nothing gives me more gratification than seeing audiences light up as they envision a brighter financial future.
+I have been a featured speaker everywhere from Cornell University to Fortune 500 companies to the Association of Fundraising Professionals and the National Coalition of Girls’ Schools.
 I have also been a guest on TV and radio, with appearances on CNBC, PBS’ Frontline, National Public Radio’s All Things Considered, and Money Sense Radio.

-Three out of four women feel stressed about their finances at least occasionally, and women are more likely than men to blame themselves for their financial anxiety.
-Importantly, financial stress does not just affect women in financial DIStress: one in four women with incomes over $200,000 fear poverty and homelessness in old age.
+Finances are far and away the leading cause of stress in America, with two-thirds of American adults feeling stressed about their finances at least occasionally.
+And financial stress does not just affect people in financial DIStress: one in four women with incomes over $200,000 fear poverty and homelessness in old age.

-Financial stress can cause any number of health problems, from insomnia and anxiety to depression and high blood pressure.
+Financial stress can cause a range of health problems, from insomnia and anxiety to depression and high blood pressure.
+In the workplace, financial stress reduces employees’ productivity and engagement.
 But it is possible to bring financial stress under control.

-In this interactive 45- to 60-minute workshop, Kelley Holland blends her financial knowledge, her financial stress expertise and her social intelligence to help participants:
+Kelley Holland blends her financial knowledge, financial stress expertise and social intelligence to help audiences members discover:

 Rewrite Your Money Story, Recharge Your Life